100Starlings/redshift_ecto/README.md

 [Ecto](https://github.com/elixir-ecto/ecto) Adapter for [AWS Redshift](https://aws.amazon.com/redshift/).

-This is aimed to be a Redshift compatibility layer on top Ecto's builtin [Postgres adapter](https://hexdocs.pm/ecto/Ecto.Adapters.Postgres.html).
-Starting with a basic implementation it delegates most functions to the Postgres adapter.
-This means that while basic statements and queries will work there will be others that don't.
-The goal is to fix each of these incompatibilities one at a time as they are discovered.
+This adapter is based on Ecto's builtin [Postgres adapter](https://hexdocs.pm/ecto/Ecto.Adapters.Postgres.html).
+It delegates some functions to it but changes the implementation of most that are incompatible with Redshift.
+The differences are detailed in the documentation.

 Documentation can be found at [https://hexdocs.pm/redshift_ecto](https://hexdocs.pm/redshift_ecto).